The Department of Recreation and Leisure Studies is a division of the Faculty of Health

 The comprehensive examination committee will normally be the same as the student’s advisory committee.
 However, if deemed appropriate it may have different members than the advisory committee.
-All members of the examination committee, except for the Chair of the committee who is a non-voting member, will have an equal say into the decision.
+All members of the examination committee, except for the Chair who is a non-voting member, will have an equal say into the decision.

 The comprehensive examination includes both a written and oral component.
 The same comprehensive examination committee is used for both components.

 The supervisor will meet with the comprehensive examination committee to:

 - Determine the specific areas of student interest to be covered in the examination.

 - Review the examination procedures to be followed.

 - Determine, in consultation with the candidate, the timing of the exams (PhD Comprehensive Examination Approval of Committee and Date of Examination Form should be completed at this time).

 - Develop three questions (normally each of the three committee member will submit one question for review by the other committee members) and submit them to the Associate Chair for Graduate Studies for review.